-should be periodically assessed.
+5.33.A To maintain and continually improve safety performance MS&I programmes should be periodically assessed.
 Assessment of the MS&I programmes should include self- assessment and an independent assessment.
 Self-assessment should be conducted at all levels in the organization to assess MS&I performance and safety culture.
 At the organizational level it should be carried out by senior management.

-At the unit or work group level it should be carried out by other managers and individuals with more detailed knowledge of the plant systems.
+At the unit or work group level it should be carried out by other managers and individuals with more detailed knowledge of the plant systems..
 For further guidance on provisions for the assessment of operational programmes see Refs.[3] and [5].

-5.34.
+- 5.34.
 Assessment of MS&I programmes can assist the managers and supervisors in identifying and correcting programme deficiencies.
 An evaluation of each programme element should be conducted regularly, and this evaluation should include inputs from all appropriate parts of the organization, including personnel in MS&I, operations, technical support and from offsite staff involved in the MS&I activities.
 The evaluation should address the overall effectiveness of the programme elements.
-Areas needing improvement should be designated for corrective actions and follow-up.

-5.34.A Independent assessments should include reviewing, checking, inspecting, testing, internal audits, audits performed by external organizations and surveillance (see Refs.[3] and [5]).
+Areas needing improvement should be designated for corrective actions and follow-up. - 5.34.A Independent assessments should include reviewing, checking, inspecting, testing, internal audits, audits performed by external organizations and surveillance (see Refs.[3] and [5]).
 Independent assessment should be focused on safety aspects and areas where problems have been found.
-Assessment plans should be reviewed problems.
-5.35. deleted.
+Assessment plans should be reviewed and adjusted to reflect new or emergent management concerns and performance problems.

+5.35.
+Deleted